Boat Excursion to Murano, Burano, and Torcello Islands

 Duration: 4 hours

 Continue to Burano, admiring the natural environment and the minor islands spread all around you.
-Sights will be pointed out by your tour leader, who will explain the history and significance of the islands.
-Enjoy some free time in Burano, a typical fishing island with its colored contrasts, and chocolate-box painted houses.
+Your tour leader will point out sights and explain the history and significance of the islands.
+Enjoy some free time in Burano, a typical fishing island with colorful contrasts and chocolate-box painted houses.
 Look out, too, for much evidence of its renowned lace making and embroidery industry.

 Try some of Burano’s notable homemade cakes before heading to Torcello, the most ancient of the inhabited islands.
 Visit the Byzantine Cathedral, and see the magnificent mosaics that represent The Last Judgment.